 If you live in the Kansas City area and attend a public, charter or private school or are homeschooled, you might be eligible for the KC Scholars Program funded by the Kauffman Foundation and more than 70 community partners.
-The KC Scholars program provides financial and support services for low- and modest-income students in six counties in Wyandotte and Johnson counties in Kansas, and in Cass, Clay, Jackson and Platte counties in Missouri.
+The KC Scholars program provides financial and support services for low- and modest-income students in Wyandotte and Johnson counties in Kansas, and in Cass, Clay, Jackson and Platte counties in Missouri.
 KC Scholars may choose from 17 area colleges including William Jewell.

 There are three parts of the KC Scholars program:

 - up to $10,000/year, renewable for five years

 - 250 awarded annually